Steps to apply

 Step 1: Check your eligibility

-Before you enrol at Victoria you must meet University Entrance requirements.
+Before you enrol at Victoria University of Wellington you must meet University Entrance requirements.
 Check that you’re eligible to apply by meeting one of the admission types.
 This is required when you complete the application form.

 School leavers—waiting on your results